akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 This is an optional configuration of the Markdown renderer.
 Because the Renderers package guide uses many code snippets, it's useful for them to have syntax highlighting.
 This configuration adds syntax highlighting using the Highlight.JS package.

-Because GuideCMS is implemented in `guidecms.mjs`, it is in ES6 format, and the CommonJS `require` function is not available.
-The `createRequire` function generates a `require` function letting us use `require` to load a CommonJS package.
+Another detail is the `createRequire` function.
+Because GuideCMS is an ES6 module, the CommonJS `require` function is not available.
+It was determined that Markdown-IT plugins had to be loaded using `require`.
+The `createRequire` function generates a `require` function letting us use `require` when needed.

-Next we use `findRendererName` to access the Renderer instance for Markdown.
-For the MarkdownRenderer class, we have two options for its configuration.
-First, the `configuration` method passes in Markdown configuration.
+The `findRendererName` retrieves the MarkdownRenderer instance.
+While most Renderers do not require additional configuration, this one supports two configuration options.
+First, the `configuration` method passes in a Markdown-IT configuration object.
 Second, the `use` method allows use of Markdown-IT plugins.

 The GuideCMS configuration file shown earlier loads the CSS and JS for using Highlight.JS.
 Adding the `markdown-it-highlightjs` plugin causes the Markdown renderer to emit markup for highlighting.